nychealth/EH-dataportal/content/data-stories/racial-wealth-gap/index.md

 <div class="collapse" id="panel-acc-button-02" role="tabpanel" aria-labelledby="acc-button-02" data-parent="#accordion-01">
     <div class="card-body fs-sm">
 <p>
- Greater wealth allows people to live in neighborhoods with fewer environmental hazards, such as lead exposure and air pollution, fewer fast-food outlets, and more parks and green spaces for people to exercise.
+ Greater wealth allows people to live in neighborhoods with fewer environmental hazards, such as lead and air pollution, fewer fast-food outlets, and more parks and green spaces for people to exercise.
                 </p>
             </div>
 </div>